ybruce61414/task-management/questionnaire/React/README.md

 4. ### Explain the difference between props and state in React.
 When would you use one over the other?
+   1. props are used to pass data from a parent component to its child components, while state is used to manage and control data within a component itself.
+Props are read-only and passed from top to bottom, while state is owned and managed by the component and can be changed through specific methods.
+   2.
+      1. When to use props over state:
+        - Use props when passing data or behavior from a parent component to a child component.
+        -   Props are useful for creating reusable and configurable components, as they allow you to customize the child component's behavior and appearance based on the parent's needs.
+        - Props provide a clear separation of concerns, making it easier to reason about and test components independently.
+      2. When to use state over props:
+         - Use state when you need to manage and update data within a component itself.
+         - State is used to handle component-specific data that can change over time, such as user input, toggling UI elements, or maintaining component-specific state.
+         - State allows the component to maintain its own internal state and triggers re-rendering when it changes.
 5. ### How would you optimize the performance of a React application?
 Can you provide some examples of techniques you might use?
+   1. The ways to optimize the performance:
+      1. Optimize expensive calculations:
+         - Use useMemo or React.memo to memoize and cache the results of expensive calculations, preventing unnecessary recalculations during re-renders.
+      2. Avoid unnecessary state updates:
+         - Be mindful of how and when you update state.
+Use functional updates with setState or state hooks (`useState`, `useReducer`) to avoid unnecessary state updates caused by stale closures.
+         - Leverage the `useCallback` hook to memoize the reference of event handler's function and prevent them from being recreated on each render.
+      3. Split and lazily load code (using webpack):
+         - Split your code into smaller, reusable components and use code-splitting techniques such as dynamic imports or React.lazy to load components only when needed.
+This can significantly improve initial loading times.
+      4. Optimize network requests:
+         - Minimize the size of assets by compressing and optimizing images, scripts, and stylesheets.
+         - Implement caching and use techniques like HTTP caching and conditional fetching to reduce unnecessary network requests.
+      5. Use module bundler for production code:
+         - When deploying your React application, use production build tool like webpack.
+These builds apply various optimizations, such as minification, dead code elimination, and more, to reduce the size and improve the performance of your application.
+      6. Implement virtualization:
+         - For large lists or grids, consider using virtualization libraries like react-window or react-virtualized.
+These libraries render only the visible portion of a list, improving rendering performance by reducing the number of DOM elements.
+      7. Throttle and Debounce
+   2. Techniques I used:
+      1. Using dynamic import and bundle the whole app using webpack.
+      2. Infinite scroll with throttle.
+      3. Using Redux to optimize rendering mechanism.